Peer Review Manual – Project

 5.3.1 Committee Chair

-Persons serving the role of a Chair in a committee are expected to follow a clear set of general instructions as defined by CIHR.
+The committee Chair is expected to follow a clear set of general instructions as defined by CIHR.

-- Suggests names of potential committee members (Scientific Officers and reviewers) to CIHR during both the formation of the review committee and the assignment of applications, as required.
-This could include identifying potential external referees to fill expertise gaps.
+- Suggest names of potential committee members (Scientific Officers and reviewers) to CIHR during both the formation of the review committee and the assignment of applications, as required; this could also include identifying potential external referees to fill expertise gaps;

-- Works with the Scientific Officer and CIHR staff to assign applications to specific peer review committees and to select reviewers for each application.
+- Work with the Scientific Officers and CIHR staff to assign applications to specific peer review committees and to select reviewers for each application;

-- Works with CIHR staff to establish a review sequence or agenda, and to determine when streamlining of applications will be employed.
+- Work with CIHR staff to establish a review sequence or a meeting agenda, and to identify the eligible applications for streamlining.; and,

-- Works with CIHR staff to manage conflicts of interest relative to review committee members.
+- Work with CIHR staff to manage conflicts of interest of committee members.

-At the committee meeting and in the role of moderator, it is the Chair’s responsibility to ensure that the review committee functions smoothly, effectively and objectively, and that a positive, constructive, fair-minded environment in which research proposals are evaluated is established and maintained.
-To do so, the Chair, may:
+During the committee meeting and in the role of moderator, it is the Chair’s responsibility, in collaboration with CIHR staff, to ensure that the review committee functions smoothly, effectively and objectively, and that a positive, constructive, fair-minded environment in which research proposals are evaluated is established and maintained.
+The Chair will:

-- Ensure that all committee members who are in conflict with an application leave the meeting room before the discussion about that particular application begins.
+- Ensure that all committee members who are in conflict with an application leave the meeting room before the discussion of the application;

-- Appoint a delegate as Chair or Scientific Officer when either individual leaves the meeting room due to a conflict of interest with an application or any other reason.
-Whenever possible, the same individual should not occupy both roles in the context of the same committee meeting.
+- Appoint a delegate as Chair or Scientific Officer when either individual leaves the meeting room due to a conflict of interest with an application or for any other reasons;

-- Ensure that a consensus rating is reached.
+- Ensure that a consensus rating is reached by the assigned reviewers;

-- Ensure that both the budget and term of the grant are discussed amongst committee members and that comments are added to the Scientific Officer notes, as appropriate.
+- Ensure that both the budget and term of the project are discussed by the committee and that comments are added to the Scientific Officer notes, as appropriate; and,

 - Ensure that specific ethical concerns and other CIHR requirements are addressed, and that any related discussion is captured in the Scientific Officer notes.